-Some IBM personal computers have a modern already installed.
-However, if your computer package comes with a modern but it is not installed, open the system and install the modern first.
+Some IBM personal computers have a modem already installed.
+However, if your computer package comes with a modem but it is not installed, open the system and install the modem first.
 Refer to sections "Opening the system unit" on page 7-5 and "Adding and removing adapter cards" on page 8-4 for instructions.